TioMeko/Cipher/README.md

 npm start
 ```

-The server will start on http://localhost:4000 if no port is defined in the env file.
+The server will start on http://localhost:4000 if no port is defined in the .env file.

 ### GraphQL Playground
 You can interact with the GraphQL API using the Apollo Server Playground.
 Navigate to http://localhost:4000/graphql to access the playground.